 gpg : 0x53D457B2D636EE82

-I am a post-doc at Yale in the United States in the Rose group and I am currently working on configuration verification for security.
+I was a member of the Rose group at Yale, United States, where I was working on configuration verification for security.
 I got my Ph.D in the Celtique team at Inria Rennes in France under the supervision of Thomas Jensen and Frédéric Besson.
 My thesis was on Software Fault Isolation.

 Authors listed in alphabetic order.